jdmedlock/dbdesign/README.md

     })
 ```

-##What is Mongoose?
+## What is Mongoose?

 MongooseJS is an *Object Document Mapper (ODM)* that makes MongoDB easier to
 use from Javascript applications by translating documents in a MongoDB database
 to objects in the program.
-Rather than describing what this means let's
-demonstrate it though a few examples.
+Mongoose uses schemas to model the data an application
+wishes to store and manipulate in MongoDb.
+This includes features such as
+type casting, validation, query building, and more.

+The schema describes the attributes of the properties (aka fields) the application will
+manipulate.
+These attributes include such things as:

+- Data type (e.g. String, Number, etc.).
+- Whether or not it is required or optional.
+- Is it's value unique, meaning that the database is allowed to contain only one document with that value in that property.

+A model is constructed from the schema and each class defines a document the application
+will be operating on.
+In other words, a models is a classesclass that defines a document
+with the properties and behaviors as declared in our schema.

-###A Simple MongoDB-only Application
+### A Simple MongoDB-only Application

-###A Simple Mongoose Equivalent Application
+### A Simple Mongoose Equivalent Application